How to plan an Italy trip

 Most popular regions

-On our site you can also browse Italy’s lesser known cities and regions on the destinations page.
+On our site, you can also browse Italy’s lesser-known cities and regions on the destinations page or visit our article on hidden gems in Italy for inspiration.

 As a general rule, for a 3-5 day trip we suggest choosing one destination – a city or region.
 If you have a week to 10 days then you can plan 1-3 places in either the north OR south of Italy.
 In a two week trip you could cover 3-4 places and see both north and south.